mercere99/QBL/README.md

 # QBL

-QBL (pronounced "Quibble") is a Question Bank Language; it manages a repository of mulitple choice questions that can be used to generate exams in a desired format.
+QBL (pronounced "Quibble") is a Question Bank Language; it manages a repository of multiple choice questions that can be used to generate exams in a desired format.

 ## Running QBL